Mariacakovacs/Boiler-Nude/README.md

 * Apply vendor prefixes
 * minify
 * Use Browsersync to live reload your page as you code
 * Get the first scss files to get started with simple mixins, variables, fonts.
+* Get a cheatsheet

+# You will need#

+* Basic knowledge of CSS, JS, HTML
+* Patience
+* A bottle of wine